TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_multi_channel.md

   \imageStyle{multi_channel_app_functionality.png,width:40%}
   \image html multi_channel_app_functionality.png Application Functionality

-We configure Packeth tool with 802.1Q (PCP) field with 0 or 1 to send either L2 packets or PTP packets.
-CPSW peripheral maps the value of PCP field to appropriate DMA channel queue for the receiving packets.
+Packeth tool is configured with the 802.1Q (PCP) field set to either 0 or 1 to send either L2 packets or PTP packets.
+CPSW peripheral maps the value of the PCP field to appropriate DMA channel queue for the receiving packets.

 # Application Flow

   \imageStyle{multi_channel_app_flow.png,width:40%}
   \image html multi_channel_app_flow.png Application Flow

-The Multichannel channel App on start of its main task initializes Enet driver, memory and queues initialization.
+The Multi-channel app on starting its main task initializes the Enet driver, memory and queues.
 Followed by this, the app opens the CPSW peripheral and creates two pairs of TX and RX channels:
 1. L2 echo server
 2. PTP Timestamping

 Each RX channel will have a separate OS task to process each traffic type separately.
 Additionally, the test enables timestamping of PTP packets.
-The Multichannel App continues to run until user decides to terminate the app by pressing ‘x’ from the App menu.
+The Multi-channel App continues to run until user decides to terminate the app by pressing ‘x’ from the App menu.

 \endcond